-Stassi Schroeder’s Husband Beau Clark Shares Peek Of Her Feeding Their Baby Girl, Hartford
+Stassi Schroeder's Husband Beau Clark Shares Peek Of Her Feeding Their Baby Girl, Hartford

 "I'm dying to see your princess and her OOTD from the hospital!!!!" another wrote to Stassi.

-Others speculated that Stassi and Beau have a deal with an entertainment magazine to debut the first photos of their lttle girl.
+Others speculated that Stassi and Beau have a deal with an entertainment magazine to debut the first photos of their little girl.

-But another fan told the impatient commenters that it’s not surprising that Stassi is laying as she bonds with her newborn, and noted that social media followers should give her some time to heal from the physical and emotional aftermath of giving birth.
+But another fan told the impatient commenters that it's not surprising that Stassi is laying low as she bonds with her newborn, and noted that social media followers should give her some time to heal from the physical and emotional aftermath of giving birth.

-While there has not yet been an official Hartford sighting, last week, Beau shared a photo from the new parents’ first “brunch” with their baby girl.
-The proud dad shared a people-free pic of a brunch spread that included breakfast treats and cocktails well as a copy of Eat, Sleep, Poop: A Common Sense Guide to Your Baby’s First Year and the children’s book Look, Look, as well as a breast pump, according to In Touch Weekly.
+While there has not yet been an official Hartford sighting, last week, Beau shared a photo from the new parents' first "brunch" with their baby girl.
+The proud dad shared a pic of a brunch spread that included breakfast treats and cocktails well as a copy of Eat, Sleep, Poop: A Common Sense Guide to Your Baby's First Year and the children's book Look, Look, as well as a breast pump, according to In Touch Weekly.

 The new dad was also spotted in public without his wife and daughter.
 Last week, The Daily Mail posted a pic of Beau walking into a Pep Boys store to pick up some auto supplies.